• Skip to main content

 • 1 pound high quality white chocolate, 4-5 bars, chopped into 1” pieces

-• ⅓ c + 1 tbsp dried cranberries
+• ⅓ c + 1 tablespoon dried cranberries

-• 1 tsp maldon sea salt, optional
+• 1 teaspoon maldon sea salt, optional

 Instructions